Mas Selamat Kastari: Arrests

 Mas Selamat had earlier been arrested in February 2003 in the island of Bintan, Indonesia, to assist Indonesian police in their investigations of several bombings in Indonesia in 2001 and 2002.
 Mas Selamat had changed his identity, assuming the name of Edi Heriyanto and obtained an Indonesian passport.
 Found in his possession was literature on making bombs and the virtue of suicide.
 He was jailed for 18 months in 2003 for immigration offences.
-He was, however, not handed over to Singapore upon his release, since Indonesia and Singapore do not yet have an extradition treaty.
+He was, however, not handed over to Singapore upon his release, since Indonesia and Singapore did not yet have an extradition treaty.
 During this period of imprisonment, he broke his left leg in a botched attempt to escape when he jumped from a high floor, resulting in him walking with a permanent limp.

 On 20 January 2006, he was arrested again for using a fake identity card in Java, where he was visiting his son who was said to be studying at a religious school there.
 Singapore requested Mas Selamat's extradition and was handed over on 3 February 2006, being detained in Singapore under the Internal Security Act without trial.
 The Malaysian intelligence authorities also wanted to question Mas Selamat who had made frequent visits to Johor before fleeing to Indonesia.